 • Academic Self-Efficacy: There's a notable boost in confidence towards handling academic challenges.

-• Engagement in Education: ILPs help students engage more deeply in their learning experiences, promoting self-led learning.
+• Engagement in Education: ILPs help students engage more deeply in their lessons, promoting self-led learning.

 • Thoughtful Life Choices: As students approach critical key transition periods like entering 11th and 12th grade, they make more considered decisions about their post-high school future.